 Develop your professional and creative writing skills, working across a spectrum of genres including fiction, creative nonfiction, journalism, public relations, technical writing, speechwriting, and web authoring.

 Consider a minor in English to improve your writing, communications, and critical thinking skills: all qualities that employers value highly.

 - Publish your work in Corridors, an e-journal of student essays; Dart, a pop-culture magazine; or Temper, a literary review

 - Pursue internships in communications, editing, journalism, professional writing, publishing, and more

 - Join the Literary Society, write for The Torch student newspaper, or DJ on WUMD 89.3FM

 - Accelerated Master's programs: Earn your master's degree with only one additional year of study.
 Juniors and seniors are eligible to apply.

-- Graduate certificate in Professional Writing: Develop professional writing skills that focus on specific settings, situations, and communities.
+- Graduate certificate in Professional Writing & Communication: Develop professional writing skills that focus on specific settings, situations, and communities.